kyk-131/Cineo-AI/README.md

-# 🎬 Kineo AI - Movie Generator
+# 🎬 Cineo AI - Movie Generator

 ## 🚀 Transform Text into Stunning AI-Generated Movies
-Kineo AI - Movie Generator is an advanced AI-powered tool that converts text prompts into high-quality cinematic videos.
+Cineo AI - Movie Generator is an advanced AI-powered tool that converts text prompts into high-quality cinematic videos.
 Using cutting-edge **Stable Diffusion** and deep learning techniques, it generates seamless, visually stunning movie clips with customizable styles, camera movements, and more!

 ---